Radarr/Radarr/README.md

 <img src="/Logo/text256.png" alt="Radarr">
 </p>

+**New UI Development:** For an overview of the new UI development see https://github.com/Radarr/Radarr/blob/aphrodite/DEVELOPMENT.md.

 Radarr is an __independent__ fork of [Sonarr](https://github.com/Sonarr/Sonarr) reworked for automatically downloading movies via Usenet and BitTorrent.

 The project was inspired by other Usenet/BitTorrent movie downloaders such as CouchPotato.